 Vasquez Peak Wilderness

-The Vasquez Peak Wilderness encompasses an immense area just southwest of downtown Winter Park.
-It’s worthwhile to devote an entire afternoon to hiking through this diverse area.
-Explore the full length of the trails to travel along creeks, alpine lakes, impressive peaks, and catch a glimpse of ecosystems at varying elevations.
-The top of Vasquez Peak stretches to a height of 13,000 feet!
+The Vasquez Peak Wilderness encompasses 12,300 acres just southwest of downtown Winter Park.
+It’s worthwhile to devote an entire day hiking, backpacking or horseback riding through this diverse area.
+Explore the trails to travel along creeks, alpine lakes and impressive peaks, and catch a glimpse of ecosystems at varying elevations.
+The top of Vasquez Peak stretches to a height of nearly 13,000 feet!
 The Continental Divide Trail also runs through this wilderness area.
 Hiking is best in the warmer months; however, high elevations mean more thunderstorms.
 Make sure to check the weather in advance.
 Avalanches can be common in the winter.
 For more information, consult the Sulphur Ranger District.

 Yankee Doodle Trail

-For a leisurely walk, try the Yankee Doodle Trail which begins in downtown Winter Park and reaches 8,800 feet above sea level.
+For a leisurely hike, try the Yankee Doodle Trail which begins in downtown Winter Park and reaches 8,800 feet above sea level.
 It has a steep start with a few rocky sections and is also open to trail running and mountain biking.
-The 5-mile trail is great for hikers of all experience levels, and it’s dog-friendly, too!
-At the top, enjoy a stunning panoramic view of the town and the surrounding area.
+The 5-mile trail is great for hikers of all experience levels and is dog-friendly too!
+At the top, enjoy a stunning panoramic view of Winter Park and Fraser Valley.

 Fraser River Trail

-Another option if you’re looking for a relaxing hiking experience is the Fraser River Trail in Winter Park.
-It’s about five miles round trip and stretches along the Fraser River.
-Follow the smooth pathway between Winter Park and Fraser for a pleasant, quiet afternoon without having to travel too far from town.
+Another option if you’re looking for a relaxing Winter Park hiking experience is the Fraser River Trail.
+It’s ten miles round trip with minimal elevation gain and stretches along the Fraser River.
+Follow the paved pathway between Winter Park and Fraser for a pleasant, quiet afternoon without having to travel too far from town.
 There are picnic tables, benches and educational signs along the way.
 The Fraser River Trail can be used for walking, rollerblading and biking.

 Don’t be fooled by the name; the Deadhorse Loop Trail in Winter Park is a beautiful place to explore.
-We recommend this route for more experienced hikers, as some areas can be difficult to traverse.
+We recommend this 7-mile route for more experienced hikers, as some areas can be difficult to traverse.
 The elevation gain on the ascent is approximately 1,360 feet, reaching 10,370 feet in elevation.
 It has the benefit of being a “road less traveled” for a peaceful hike.
 In the winter, this trail is also great for cross-country skiing and snowshoeing.

 Second Creek Trail

-Skilled hikers should save some time to journey along the Second Creek Trail.
+Hikers should save some time to journey along the Second Creek Trail.
 Make sure you bring a map with you and are mindful of the pathways, as they can become hard to see at times.
 For a shorter hike, travel the 2-mile roundtrip trek to Broome Hut which is family-friendly, or continue on to the Mount Nystrom Trail.
-At the top, enjoy views of mountain peaks and the Continental Divide from above the treeline!
+At the top, enjoy views of mountain peaks and the Continental Divide from above the tree line!

 More Great Trails for Hiking Around Winter Park: